 Providers of functional dry needling treatment and their location:

 What can be treated using functional dry needling?

 A wide variety of musculoskeletal and neuromuscular issues can be treated with dry needle treatment, which includes but are not limited to:

 - ITB syndrome

-Is FDN the same as acupuncture?
+Is functional dry needling the same as acupuncture?

-No. Acupuncture is a treatment of Eastern Oriental medicine and seeks to alter the flow or energy ("Qi") along with traditional meridians for various diseases or conditions.
+No. Acupuncture is a treatment of Eastern Oriental medicine and seeks to alter the flow of energy ("Qi") along with traditional meridians for various diseases or conditions.
 Functional dry needling is an intervention based on treating pain and dysfunction in musculoskeletal and neuromuscular disorders to improve overall physical function.